girltwink/girltw.ink/content/posts/mtf-hrt-infodump.md

 ### Pills
 Pills are arguably the most popular form of DIY MtF HRT.
 They are relatively cheap, widely available, and very effective.
 You'll usually find them in 2mg/pill form.
 4-8mg is a standard daily dose.
-You can either take them orally (swallowing) or sublingually [ ](holding under tongue).
-It's best to space out doses throughout the day.
+You can either take them orally (swallowing) [or sublingually  - holding under the tongue.](https://transfemscience.org/articles/sublingual-e2-transfem/) It's best to space out doses throughout the day.
 Pills are quite convenient as long as you remember to take them :)
 You should choose *estradiol valerate* or *estradiol hemihydrate*.
 A box of 84 pills is around £25-40.
 ### Injections
 Injectable estrogen are becoming increasingly popular in transfeminine people as they have a number of advantages over other estrogen routes.
 For example, they are usually cheaper than other methods and often provide higher estradiol levels, often enough for sufficient testosterone suppression, negating the need for an anti-androgen.
 They are administered via intramuscular or subcutaneous injection.
 *Estradiol Valerate*, *Estradiol Cypionate*, and *Estradiol Enanthate* are common injectable estradiol esters.
 [More information on injections here](https://diyhrt.wiki/transfem#injection_dosing)

 ### Transdermal